teachers-uk-net/assessment/README.md

 # Assessment module

-Allows fairly accurate re-creation of exams on html pages that can then store responses in MariaDB using php
+Allows fairly accurate re-creation of exams and exam style pages in html pages that can then store responses in MariaDB using php

 Responses can be marked with direct feedback and mark for each